jasonmacduffie/isles-of-maga/calendar.md

 - The Fish is thoughtful, allowing those born under it to cast more spells per day.
 - The Thief is shrewd, allowing those born under it to lie more convincingly.

+There are seven days in a week, starting with Stardia.

+- Stardia
+- Sundia
+- Moondia
+- Middia
+- Frosdia
+- Thundia
+- Firdia